 Moderate to severe head injury symptoms include; loss of consciousness, repeated nausea and vomiting, slurred speech, loss of short-term memory, sweating, seizures and convulsions, deep cut in the scalp, pale skin, and dark circle in the eye pupil.

 Head injuries are one of the leading causes of death and disability in children.
-Therefore, visit a pediatric emergency room if you notice constant crying and irritability, persistent headaches, recurring vomiting, and difficulty when walking.
+Therefore, visit a pediatric emergency care if you notice constant crying and irritability, persistent headaches, recurring vomiting, and difficulty when walking.

 It is crucial to seek medical advice when you are in doubt about the condition of your child, even if the child doesn’t have serious injuries.